jch3ng/nltk-passive-voice/README.md

 ## Why

 This was just minimal NLTK tinkering from April 2013 and may continue.

+This particular code detects if it's passive voice - I'd like to inject it for the lulz.
+Original goal was to make something to inject passive voice into academic papers or any sort of offical documentation.
+This doesn't do it, but is nonetheless interesting enough to tinker & experiment & learn with.

 ## Usage